GUARD: Graph Universal Adversarial Defense: Experiments

-\textbf{Visualization on anchor nodes.} We present the visualization of the Cora citation graph with anchor nodes (here $k=50$) identified by \textsc{Guard} in Figure \ref{fig:cora}.
-It shows the anchor nodes are typically low-degree nodes, which means that most of the nodes in a large and sparse graph will not be connected with anchor nodes.
+We present the visualization of the Cora citation graph with anchor nodes (here $k=50$) identified by \textsc{Guard} in Figure~\ref{fig:vis_a}.
+It reveals that the anchor nodes are typically low-degree nodes, which means that most of the nodes in a large and sparse graph will not be connected with anchor nodes.
 In benign situations, a clean graph is insensitive to \textsc{Guard}, since the connection between a target node and an anchor node which \textsc{Guard} attempts to remove does not exist in most cases.
 However, malicious attackers tend to exploit these nodes to perturb the target nodes, which makes \textsc{Guard} effective for an attacked graph.